WizarTheGreat/DiamondShop/README.md

 <br/>
 ### ***-How do I use the max shops function?***
-To increase the max shop limit, go to the config.yml

-Set it to 0 to have infinite shops
+To increase the max shop limit, go to the config.yml If you have LuckPerms installed, you can set the max shop limit by LuckPerms groups Set it to 0 to have infinite shops
 <br/>
 <br/>
 <br/>
 Please leave any issues here in the github!